OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-15.md

 Abram brought all these to Him, cut them in two, and arranged the halves opposite each other; but he did not cut the birds.

 ## Genesis 15:11
-Then birds of prey came down upon the carcasses, but Abram drove them away.
+Then birds of prey descended upon the carcasses, but Abram chased them away.

 ## Genesis 15:12
 As the sun was setting, Abram fell into a deep sleep, and a dreadful and great darkness came over him.